 Our skin is constantly changing.
 From the delicate skin of a new-born, through to adolescence where some people can experience acne, to midlife where hormone changes can cause adult acne, and then onwards to our mature years, our skin will inevitably go through its natural ageing process.
-Over time we will all get visible lines, our skin will lose elasticity, and we’ll experience reduced collagen.
+Over time we will all get visible lines, our skin will lose elasticity and reduced collagen levels.
 It is natural for our face to lose some of its youthful fullness and as we age we notice our skin becoming thinner and drier.

 We have put together a skin timeline to show you what to expect as you age and products we recommend you incorporate into your routine.

 What to Expect With Your Skin in Your:

 In your early 20s your hormones can still fluctuate.
 While breakouts can continue to occur from your teens they are typically less severe.
-During this period collagen production is in its prime, this is where your skin appears bouncier and more glowy.
+During this period collagen production is in its prime, this is where your skin appears plump, bouncier and has more glow.

-When you reach your mid 20s your skin cell turnover starts to slow down.
+However when you reach your mid 20s your skin cell turnover starts to slow down.
 This causes dead skin cells to build up and cause discoloration.
 It can also cause loss of skin elasticity.
 When skin starts to thin, its barrier function and its natural protection against UV also gradually reduce.

 For women, hormones are one of the largest contributors to skin changes in your 30s.
 In your late teens growth hormone levels are around 900, when you hit your 30s the level drops to around 200.
 When female hormone levels begin to decrease, skin concerns associated with ageing become more obvious.